Follow

 Selenium

 Selenium automates web browser interactions to test web applications efficiently.
 It is frequently combined with other software testing tools like JUnit or TestNG to create comprehensive automated tests.
-Selenium is adaptable enough to carry out functional and performance testing of web applications.
-It can also automatically generate reports or scrape data from websites.
+Selenium is adaptable enough to carry out functional and performance testing of web applications, including tasks like web app testing for identifying vulnerabilities and ensuring compliance with security standards.

 Python Test Automation